kovidgoyal/calibre/manual/url_scheme.rst

 :guilabel:`Click to open` link in the book details panel, it is the number in brackets at the end of the path to the book folder.

+You can copy a link to the current book displayed in calibre by right clicking the :guilabel:`Book details panel` and choosing :guilabel:`Copy link to book`.

 Open a specific book in the viewer at a specific position
 ---------------------------------------------------------------